 Social detoxification programs are defined as short-term, nonmedical treatment services for individuals with substance use disorders.
 A social detoxification program offers room, board, and interpersonal support to intoxicated individuals and individuals in substance use withdrawal.
 The consensus panel has found that in actual practice, social detoxification programs vary greatly in their approach and scope.
-Some programs offer some medical and nursing onsite supervision, while others provide access to medical and nursing evaluation through clinics, urgent care programs, and emergencv departments.
+Some programs offer some medical and nursing onsite supervision, while others provide access to medical and nursing evaluation through clinics, urgent care programs, and emergency departments.
 Some social detoxification programs only offer basic room and board for a "cold turkey" detoxification, while other programs offer supervised use of medications.
 Sometimes medications are prescribed at the onset of withdrawal by healthcare professionals in an outpatient setting, while the staff in the social detoxification program supervises the administration of these medications.
-Whatever the particular situation might be. there should always be medical surveillance, including monitoring of vital signs, as part of every social detoxification program.
+Whatever the particular situation might be, there should always be medical surveillance, including monitoring of vital signs, as part of every social detoxification program.

-For alcohol, sedative-hypnotic, and opioid withdrawal syndromes, hospitalization (or some form of 24-hour medical care) is generally the preferred setting for detoxification, based on principles of safety and humanitarian concerns.
+For alcohol,

+sedative-hypnotic,

+and opioid withdrawal syndromes,

+hospitalization (or

+some form of

+24-hour medical

+care) is generally the

+preferred setting for

+detoxification, based

+on principles of

+safety and humanitarian concerns.

-The consensus panel agrees that for alcohol, sedative-hypnotic, and opioid withdrawal syndromes, hospitalization (or some form of 24hour medical care) is generally the preferred setting for detoxification, based on principles of safety and humanitarian concerns.
+The consensus panel agrees that for alcohol, sedative-hypnotic, and opioid withdrawal syndromes, hospitalization (or some form of 24-hour medical care) is generally the preferred setting for detoxification, based on principles of safety and humanitarian concerns.
 When hospitalization cannot be provided, a setting that provides a high level of nursing and medical backup 24 hours a day, 7 days a week is desirable.
 The panel readily acknowledges that social detoxification programs are, for some communities, the only available resources for uninsured, homeless individuals.
 Social detoxification is preferable to detoxification in unsupervised settings such as the street, shelters, or jails.
-The panel also notes that in some large urban areas, social detoxification programs have longstanding, excellent reputations of providing high-quality supervision and nurturance for their clients.
-Social detoxification programs are organized and funded by a variety of sources, including faith-based organizations, community charities, and municipal and other local governments.
+The panel also notes that in some large urban areas, social detoxification programs have longstanding, excellent reputations of providing high-quality supervision and nurturance

 For a substantial

 group of

 individuals,

 substance use

 withdrawal

 syndromes do not

 lead to fatal

 outcomes or even

 significant

+morbidity.